 (2) Within 10 calendar days of the conviction.

-(3) To the Federal agency awarding official or other designee for each award that you currently have, unless the agency designates a central point for the receipt of the notices, either in the award document or its regulation implementing the guidance in this part.
-When notice is made to a central point, it must include the identification number(s) of each affected award.
+(3) To the Federal agency awarding official or their designee for each Federal award that you currently have, unless the agency designates a central point for the receipt of the notices, either in the award document or its regulation implementing the guidance in this part.
+When notice is made to a central point, it must include the identification number(s) of each affected Federal award.

-Subpart D—Responsibilities of Agency Awarding Officials
+Subpart D—Responsibilities of Federal Agency Awarding Officials

-§ 182.400 What are my responsibilities as an agency awarding official?
+§ 182.400 What are my responsibilities as a Federal agency awarding official?

-As a Federal agency awarding official, you must obtain each recipient's agreement, as a condition of the award, to comply with the requirements in—
+As a Federal agency awarding official, you must obtain each recipient's agreement, as a condition of the award, to comply with the requirements in:

 (a) Subpart B of this part, if the recipient is not an individual; or